Ronho/evolutionary-robotics/README.md

 ## Usage

-Two different robots are implemented.
+Several different robots are implemented.
 The first uses light sensors - one on the left and one on the right.
 For this type of robot there are two different controllers based on Braitenberg.

 Braitenberg's fear can be simulated using the following command.